thomascgray/rpg-whiteboard-solidjs/README.md

 and when you've finished the action, put it all back into state.

 i still think solid is worth it just because its so much faster - but ye, a pain

+**if we get rid of using state as the core, we dont need the pre stuff. the state IS the pre stuff, and we just change against the dom directly**